 Last week I posted on the 5 things you can do to test if an affiliate partnership will work before you invest a lot of time and energy into a the relationship.
-Another critical tool for a business owner is the ability to outsourcing work from time to time as a strategy for adding capacity.
+To grow your business you need to add capacity from time to time.
+Outsourcing work from time to time can help you in adding capacity.

-You see, creating good outsourcing work relationships are really no different than delegating internally.
+Creating good outsourcing work relationships is no different than delegating internally.
 The only difference is the external contract with the company providing the services vs. the internal employee/employer contract with your employees.
 So, what’s missing externally may be a sign of what’s missing internally as well!

 Setting Expectations for a Good Outsourcing Relationship